tidyverse/tidyverse.org/content/blog/model-calibration/index.md

 </div>

 In probably, the [`cal_plot_windowed()`](https://probably.tidymodels.org/reference/cal_plot_breaks.html) function provides this functionality.
 The default step size is 0.05, and can be changed via the `step_size` argument.
-The default window size is 0.1, and can be changed via the `window_size` argument.
+The default window size is 0.1, and can be changed via the `window_size` argument:

 <div class="highlight">